MySolfia/SQL-AI-samples/MssqlMcp/README.md

 # MCP Server for SQL Server

-## Note for Running
+## Rob's Notes for Running
-Use the Node version.
+The server can be run under dotnet or Node, use the Node runtime, that is what I fixed.
 It currently requires a version of Node prior to v24, I am using "nvm" to manage my Node versions and run it with v23.11.0.
 If you run it with anything newer it errors out at startup.

 ## Environment Variables to Set
 ### SQL Authentication